1. Advanced Verb Tenses and Aspects

 "However hard he tried, he couldn't succeed."

 At the C1 level, learners are expected to have a comprehensive grasp of complex grammar structures and the ability to use them flexibly and effectively in various contexts, both in formal and informal communication.
+Mastery at this stage means using nuanced grammar, advanced vocabulary, and discourse devices naturally in speaking and writing.

 Post a Comment